Alerts: Spaceport's Event System

 def result = Alerts.invoke('on order submitted', context)

-static _validateOrder(OrderResult r) { // Type is OrderResult, not Result
+static _validateOrder(OrderResult r) {

 // Use your custom helper methods